zachallett/null_and_void/README.md

 Other Approaches
 ------

-If you'd like to try a more builder-centric approach to Null Object's, check out:
+If you'd like to try a more builder-centric approach to Null Objects, check out:

 [Naught](http://github.com/avdi/naught)